hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/table-view.rst

    * - cascade
      - false
      - Boolean
-     - When set to ``true``, the effect (if possible) is cascaded to any metadata dependent objects (relationships, permissions, templates).
+     - When set to ``true``, the effect (if possible) is cascaded to any metadata dependent objects (relationships, permissions, templates)